 But at the end of the day, it all depends on the type of pianist you are.

-Drums are one of the most complexed instruments to record.
+Drums are one of the most complex instruments to record.

-Because the drums need to be recorded independently.
+Because the drums need to be recorded individually.

-Which why a lot of beginners who want to record drums “physically” opt to buy an electronic drum kit to make the recording process much easier.
+Which, is why a lot of beginners who want to record drums acoustically opt to buy an electronic drum kit to make the recording process much easier.

-However, if you are committed to recording acoustic drums, here is one thing that you should know:
+However, if you are committed to recording acoustic drums and capture the raw and natural drum sounds, here is one thing that you should know…

 Because each drum would need to have a mic both beneath, above and even inside the drum to be able to achieve the best drum recording.